 - Can we really assume that the effective Lewis numbers of hydrogen (H2 and H) is unity? - The authors should clearly state throughout the paper that the Lewis numbers are all set to unity.
 Especially on page 6 with Fig. 3.

 A detailed analysis of differential diffusion is provided in Ref.
-46 for the same configuration with a similar fuel.
+46 for the same configuration with a similar fuel mixture.
 In that work, unity Lewis number flamelets were found to reproduce the temperature and stable species more accurately than detailed transport.
 Therefore, differential diffusion is not expected to be important.
-This is clarified in the revised manuscript.
+This issue is clarified in the revised manuscript.

 2. Page 4 (right before section 4).
 While adjusting the boundary conditions might be acceptable, it does need to be justified and explained.
 Simply stating "Following from the results of a boundary condition sensitivity study" is not a justification.
 Was that done as part of a previous study (already published)?
 The authors should explain 1) why the changes were made and 2) in what way they are physical and not purely arbitrary to get better comparison with measurements.

 The change of boundary condition was made to be consistent with the previous already published neat ethylene flame.
-In the previous study, such change was guided by matching specific features of the experimental near nozzle profiles, for detailed measurements of the velocity are not available.
-Such explanation has been provided in the previous published work.
+In the previous study, such change was guided by matching specific features of the experimental profiles near the nozzle, since detailed measurements of the velocity are not available.
+More details regarding this issue has been provided in the previous published work.

 3. Throughout the documents, intermediate "conclusions" are drawn which are not really possible. - Page 5, the authors state "The difference in the soot reduction with hydrogen addition indicates different soot reduction mechanisms and different roles that hydrogen addition plays in these two regions."
 I am not sure we can draw such conclusion.
 I would agree that the relative importance of the various processes/mechanisms might be different; but not that these processes/mechanisms are different in the two regions.
 Or at least, Fig. 1 and 2 alone do not support this conclusion.